-WiCS has gathered historical and current statistics about the representation of women and other underrepresented gender identities in computer science, in order to understand the current status of women+* in computing and to identify trends.
+WiCS has gathered historical and current statistics about the representation of women and other underrepresented gender identities in computer science, in order to understand the current status of gender minorities in computing and to identify trends.

 Everyone is always interested in the current statistics.
-But we encourage you to look also at the historical data, which suggests that the “natural” ratio of women+ in computing ought to be much higher than it currently is.
-And we encourage you to look at the worldwide data, which suggests that the underrepresentation of women+ in computing in North America might be due to cultural issues rather than to innate aptitudes or interests of women+.
+But we encourage you to look also at the historical data, which suggests that the “natural” ratio of other genders in computing ought to be much higher than it currently is.
+And we encourage you to look at the worldwide data, which suggests that the underrepresentation of other genders in computing in North America might be due to cultural issues rather than to innate aptitudes or interests of these gender minorities.

 Undergraduate Admissions/Enrolment (at Waterloo)

-Here is information about the representation of women+ in all four of Waterloo’s computer-science degree programs (including Computer Science, Computing and Finance Management, Software Engineering, and the Business/Computer Science double degree program).
+Here is information about the representation of self-declared women in all four of Waterloo’s computer-science degree programs (including Computer Science, Computing and Finance Management, Software Engineering, and the Business/Computer Science double degree program).

-Fall admissions data are not official until November of each year.
-Preliminary information about Fall 2023 admissions to Waterloo’s undergraduate CS programs indicates that
+Fall enrolment data are not official until November of each year.
+Preliminary information about Fall 2025 admissions to Waterloo’s undergraduate CS programs indicates that

-- Business/Computer Science double degree program has admitted 31 women+ (30.7%)
+- Business/Computer Science double degree program has admitted 10 self-declared women (27%)

-The percentage of women+ admitted into our various programs fluctuates a lot each year, especially in the smaller programs, but as you can see from the chart below the total representation of women+ (represented by the black line below) has been steadily increasing.
+The percentage of self-declared women admitted into our various programs fluctuates a lot each year, especially in the smaller programs, but as you can see from the chart below the total representation of self-declared women in admittance (represented by the black line below) has been steadily increasing before dropping in Fall 2025.

-The number of women+ admitted each year has also been going up.
-In recent years, Waterloo has been admitting roughly 150-180 women+ students into its CS programs each fall.
-(Fall 2020 was an anomaly because of COVID.)
-With those numbers, it is likely you will find peers who have similar backgrounds and interests as you.
+The number of self-declared women admitted each year has also been going up.
+In recent years, Waterloo has been admitting roughly 150-180 self-declared women students into its CS programs each fall.
+(Fall 2020 was an anomaly because of COVID).
+The most recent drop in admissions for Fall 2025 stresses how EDI-R is an ongoing process that requires constant speaking up.

-Increases in the percentage of women+ admitted to our CS programs each year have led to overall increases in the enrolment of women+ in CS at Waterloo over the last several years.
-Moreover, the percentage of women+ among students who transfer into CS from Math is typically higher than the percentage of women+ who are admitted to CS directly from high school.
-The internal transfers of women+ in CS are typically made by students who took no computer science in high school, applied to Waterloo Math, discovered computing when they took CS 115 or CS 135 in their first year, realized they were good at it and decided then to apply to transfer to CS.
+Increases in the percentage of self-declared women admitted to our CS programs each year have led to overall increases in the enrolment of self-declared women in CS at Waterloo over the last several years.
+Moreover, the percentage of self-declared women among students who transfer into CS from Math is typically higher than the percentage of self-declared women who are admitted to CS directly from high school.
+The internal transfers of self-declared women in CS are typically made by students who took no computer science in high school, applied to Waterloo Math, discovered computing when they took CS 115 or CS 135 in their first year, realized they were good at it and decided then to apply to transfer to CS.

-These days, the total number of women+ enrolled in our various CS programs hovers around 1000.
+These days, the total number of self-declared women enrolled in our various CS programs hovers under 1000.

 Graduate Enrolment (at Waterloo)

-The total percentage of women+ in our CS graduate programs has remained relatively stable.
-As the number of students in our graduate programs has increased, the number of women+ students has increased proportionally, and the increase in numbers helps to create a larger community of almost 100 women+ graduate students.
+The total percentage of self-declared women in our CS graduate programs has remained relatively stable.
+As the number of students in our graduate programs has increased, the number of self-declared women students has increased proportionally, and the increase in numbers helps to create a larger community of more than 100 self-declared women graduate students.
+Recently the overall stable representation increased due to large increases in representation in data science graduate studies.

 WiCS graduate students run welcome events for new students and organize joint social events and discussions with other affinity groups, such as Women in Mathematics (WIM), Women in Engineering (WIE), and FemPhys.